 People like to say there are multiple “Pros” to the decisions they make, but it’s a lie and they know it.

-As you dig down deep, you know what that one thing is that made you change your life whether you choose to admit it to the public or not.
+As you dig deep, you know what that “one thing” is that made you change.
+Whether you choose to admit it to the public or not.

-The first steps are to break it down to the basics:
+The first steps are breaking it down to the basics:

 - Understand your problem